Ficus dicranostyla

+Ficus dicranostyla is a species of flowering plant in the family Moraceae.
+It is a shrub or tree that is native to Benin, Burkina Faso, Cameroon, the Central African Republic, Chad, the Democratic Republic of the Congo, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Mali, Senegal, Sierra Leone, South Sudan, Sudan, Togo, Uganda, and Zambia.

-Ficus dicranostyla is a shrub or tree species within the family Moraceae.
-It occurs in Tropical Africa and it is one of the two species of Ficus within the section Oreosycea of Ficus subgenus Pharmacosycea.
+It is one of the two species of Ficus within the section Oreosycea of Ficus subgenus Pharmacosycea.

 It was named by Johannes Mildbraed.

 Description

 The species grows up to 8 m tall but occasionally taller, sometimes reaching 35 m in height, it has a spreading cown, a greyish to brownish bark that is often rough and fissured; the slash is pale brown exuding latex.
 The stems are usually brownish in color, are pubescent when young but when matured they are commonly free of hair.
 The leaves are arranged spirally and tend to be distichous with a surface that borders on either papery or leathery, stipules are present and are caducous, up to 1.5 cm long.
-The leaf blade is broadly ovate to elliptical with a base that is cordate to rounded and an apex that is acuminate; leaves can grow up tp 20 cm long and 9 cm wide.
+The leaf blade is broadly ovate to elliptical with a base that is cordate to rounded and an apex that is acuminate; leaves can grow up to 20 cm long and 9 cm wide.
 Figs are borne in pairs or solitary in leaf axils and are pedunculate with peduncles that can reach 1 cm long and with 3 basal bracts.
 The figs are yellowish green when young to yellowish orange when mature, they are globular to obovoid in shape.